 The Methods of the study should be described thoroughly so that they can be repeated with accuracy by a competent researcher.
 The author may use passive voice in this section to clearly and concisely detail the methods and explain why certain methods were employed.
 No discussion of results or sources of error should be included in the Methods section.
 Subsection headings should be distinguished in bold font, with preferably one subsection per method used in the experiment.
 Any animal studies must state IACUC approval, and any human studies must state IRB approval.
 The author should include company sources for any uncommon reagents or equipment.

 Figures should be clearly formatted and include error bars if applicable.
 Each figure should contain a one-sentence title and a brief description (less than 250 words).
 The figure and legend should be understandable without reference to the text.

 The author should include a minimum of 15 references in APA format.
-The reference list should be ordered based on the order of citations in the paper; that is, the first citation should point to reference 1, the second citation reference 2, etc. Any references within the paper should be listed in parentheses.
+The reference list should be ordered based on the order of citations in the paper; that is, the first citation should point to reference 1, the second citation reference 2, etc. Any references within the paper should be listed in superscript.

 You may find the following example references helpful for periodicals, website, book, and image references:

 - Ryan, S.-L., Baird, A.-M., Vaz, G., Urquhart, A. J., Senge, M., Richard, D. J., . . .
 Davies, A. M. (2016).
 Drug discovery approaches utilizing three-dimensional cell culture.
 ASSAY and Drug Development Technologies, 14(1), 19-28. doi:10.1089/adt.2015.670

 - Kelava, I., & Lancaster, M. A. (2016).
 Dishing out mini-brains: Current progress and future prospects in brain organoid research.
 Developmental Biology, 420(2), 199-209. doi:10.1016/j.ydbio.2016.06.037